microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

 # Azure Policies on Azure Arc connected machines

-* Now that we have all the requirements set.
-We can assign policies to our Arc connected machines using these commands.
+* Now that we have all the requirements set, we can assign policies to our Arc connected machines.
 Edit the [parameters file](../policies/arm/policy.json) to provide your subscription ID as well as the Log Analytics Workspace.

+    ![](../img/vm_policies/04.png)

 Then start the deployment with the command:

-    ![](../img/vm_policies/04.png)

     ```bash
     az policy assignment create --name 'Enable Azure Monitor for VMs' --scope '/subscriptions/<subscription_id>/resourceGroups/<resource_group>' --policy-set-definition '55f3eceb-5573-4f18-9695-226972c6d74a' -p "<path_to_json>" --assign-identity --location "<region>"